 Perhaps you have just finished college, university or film school and you are wondering just what to do with your life.
 If it is definitely a career in film you are looking for and you know what job you want then you need to figure out a plan of attack on how you will get that job.

 Yes, it wont be easy or obvious for some roles on how to get the job you want.
 You best move Is to find work in any job role to begin with be that entry level Production Assistant or something else.
 There is no right or wrong way to begin.
 Make sure you get lots of work experience and explore all job opportunities in film.
 It is going to take a few years to feel secure with this type of work.

-I hope these answers above help with some of the most asked questions for filmmaking for beginners.
-If you have any questions, or you are stuck on what to do in your situation, leave a comment below and I will help all I can.
+I hope these answers above help with some of the most asked questions for film making for beginners.

 You can find me via Twitter here - @amyclarkefilms